hinson/DLCVLecture/Readme.md

 ### 4.1.
 Overwrite old files and add new files

-In your `local` and `remote` project folders, run the following command to update the materials.
+In both your `local` and `remote` project folders, run the following command to update the materials.

 ```bash
 cd ~/Projects/DLCVLecture